 Caravanserai was particularly valuable as a link to other trade routes along the former Silk Road.
 In addition, there was also a large network of caravanserais built along the whole trade path in the Middle East and Central Asia.
 Throughout the history of the various Muslim kingdoms in India, Asia, North Africa, and South-Eastern Europe, this network, most notably along the Silk Road, was vital to support the flow of information, commerce, pilgrims, and travelers from the 9th until the 19th centuries.

 The word caravanserai is a Westernized form of the Persian word, which merges “caravan” with “sarayi” or “serai”.
 This means a palace, a dwelling, or enclosed courts.
 It is also known as caravansary.
-“Caravan” has a similar meaning in English, which refers to a troop of soldiers, merchants, pilgrims, or other travellers participating in a long-distance journey.
+“Caravan” has a similar meaning in English, which refers to a troop of soldiers, merchants, pilgrims, or other travelers participating in a long-distance journey.

-Although caravanserais were constructed in a vast geographical region covering Central Asia, Asia, India, Middle East, North Africa, and South-Eastern Europe, a substantial number of them were also located in the Middle East, Central Asia and Persia.
+Although caravanserais were constructed in a vast geographical region covering Central Asia, Asia, India, Middle East, North Africa, and South-Eastern Europe, a substantial number of them were also located in the Middle East, Central Asia, and Persia.
 Because of the rising of Islam and the development of the overland business between the Orient and the West, the building of almost all caravanserais extended over ten centuries, from the 9th until the 19th century as mentioned above.